 To produce good information, while serving as a vehicle for public education about Oregon's marine resources, we'll need many more volunteers for all these projects.
 Even where we have solid teams already at work, we would like to expand the teams for greater long-term stability, and with many of these projects, we need more volunteers in more places in order to succeed in producing results.
 Volunteers could be CoastWatchers, other Oregon Shores members, or any interested community member.
 If you’ve been following this website or CoastWatch bulletins, you’ve already heard about these projects, but this is a reminder, along with a plea for fresh energy and involvement.

 - The beached bird survey, in which CoastWatch partners with COASST (Coastal Observation and Seabird Survey Team, based at the University of Washington).
 This involves monthly surveys, using a formal protocol that produces genuine scientific data.

-- Marine mammal stranding, in cooperation with Oregon Marine Mammal Stranding Network.
-This isn't a formal survey, but we actively train and encourage all CoastWatch mile adopters and other volunteers to report all stranded animals, alive or dead, and provide a form on our website that goes directly to the stranding network.
+- Marine mammals, alive or dead, on the shore, in cooperation with Oregon Marine Mammal Stranding Network.
+This isn't a formal survey, but we train and encourage all CoastWatch mile adopters and other volunteers to report all stranded animals, alive or dead, and provide a form on our website that goes directly to the stranding network.
 This work produces data points for the stranding network.

-- King Tide photography project, through which volunteers photograph the year's highest tides, both to demonstrate current conditions and to anticipate what will become ordinary tide levels with sea level rise.
-The year's project is currently underway; see elsewhere on this page for more information or go here.
+- King Tides photography project, through which volunteers photograph the year's highest tides, both to demonstrate current conditions and to anticipate what will become ordinary tide levels with sea level rise.

 CoastWatch will provide training for these various citizen science surveys on a continuing basis.
-To volunteer or for more information, contact Fawn Custer, CoastWatch’s volunteer coordinator, (541) 270-0027, [email protected].
+To volunteer or for more information, contact Jesse Jones, CoastWatch’s volunteer coordinator, (503) 989-7244, [email protected].